-Wealth planner Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes
+Wealth manager Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes

-Then again, he’d learned of the athletes — Michael Vick, Allen Iverson, Vince Young — who’d gone broke despite banking even more.
+Then again, he had learned of the athletes — Michael Vick, Allen Iverson, Vince Young — who had gone broke despite banking even more.
 Like Edwards, they were young and Black, a demographic group often victimized by the American wealth gap.

 The man across from him mostly listened.
 He didn’t suggest stock tips or commission-based investments.
 Instead, he asked about Edwards’s family, his values, the things he hopes to do for his community back in Atlanta.